Synchrophasors and Synchrowaveforms for the Distribution Grid: The SoCal 28-Bus Dataset: Dataset Applications

 \section{Dataset Applications}

-In Table \ref{tab:applications}, we provide a list of applications for which this dataset can be used.
-These applications may also be used by power utilities or campuses to evaluate the economic benefit and justify the cost of deploying such a sensor network in their system. }
+In Table \ref{tab:applications}, we provide a non-exhaustive list of applications for distribution system synchrophasor and synchrowaveforms.
+These applications may also be used by power utilities and microgrids to evaluate the economic benefit and justify the cost of deploying such a sensor network in their system.